 Conditions of entry

-The terms and conditions of entry to the prize
+The terms and conditions of entry to the Sunshine Coast National Art Prize 2024

-The Sunshine Coast Art Prize 2023 is a national contemporary art award in both 2D and new media presented by Sunshine Coast Council.
+The Sunshine Coast National Art Prize 2024 is a national contemporary art award in both 2D and new media presented by Sunshine Coast Council.
 There is over $40,000 in prizes.

 The acquisitive Major Prize award winner receives $25,000 cash, sponsored by Sunshine Coast Council and Argon Law.

-A non-acquisitive Highly Commended Prize of $5000 cash, sponsored by the De Deyne family, will also be announced at the official Art Prize exhibition opening.
+A non-acquisitive Highly Commended Prize of $5,000 cash, sponsored by the De Deyne family.

-Finalists will also be eligible for the Sunshine Coast Art Prize Residency, a two-week artist residency and workshop program at Montville Country Cabins supported by Caloundra Regional Gallery.
+Finalists will also be eligible for the Sunshine Coast National Art Prize Residency, a two-week artist residency supported by Caloundra Regional Gallery.

 • Entrants must be 18+.
 One application only per artist.